kenken64/NUSISS-DevOpsEng/workshop/workshop4.md

 <img style="float: center;" src="./screens/puppet5.png">
 <br>

-6. Leave Step 4 and 5 as default.
+6. Leave 5 as default.
+Important*: Step 4 allocate 20GB for both instance
 7. Select the security group you have created earlier for your instances.
 Add two custom rules to the security group port 80 (HTTP) and 8140 (TCP).
 Port 8140 is used for the master and slave synchronization.

 <br>